 Ubisoft claim that the success they've had with the launch of Tom Clancy's The Division 2 on Ubisoft and Epic stores is what made them consider the switch.

-The Division 2 ended up having more six times more preorders on Ubisoft's store than the original , while the move away from Steam meant paying only 12 per cent, instead of 30 per cent they'd owe Valve.
+The Division 2 ended up having more six times more preorders on Ubisoft's store , while the move away from Steam meant paying only 12 per cent, instead of 30 per cent they'd owe Valve.
 We can only hope that Anno 1800's launch will go the same way.